9: Chromosomal Disorders

 For this problem, deletion mutants have been generated for a chromosome containing four genes.
 Your goal is to analyze the phenotypic data resulting from these deletions and determine the correct linear order of the genes.

-There are four (4) genes, A, P, R, and S, closely linked in a single chromosome.
+There are four (4) genes, F, P, R, and W, closely linked in a single chromosome.
 However, their order is unknown.
-In the region, three (3) deletions have been identified.
+In the region, four (4) deletions have been identified.
 These deletions uncover recessive alleles of the genes as follows:

 What is the correct order of the four (4) genes?